thomastschurtschenthaler/electrico/README.md

 	pnpm dev

 Codex starts up with Electron - you may close the Electron Window as we only need the DEV-Server running on port **5173**.
-Then point the link in **ResourceLink.json** to the Codex repository folder and start up Electronico:
+Then point the link in **ResourceLink.json** to the Codex repository folder and start up Electrico:

 	cargo run